lliehu/reactive-l10n-test-vuejs/README.md

 ### Need to code

-* Realistic translation store
-    * Explore i18next backends. https://www.i18next.com/overview/plugins-and-utils What happens when translation strings are modified?
-How can this be reflected in the UI automatically?
 * Reactive translation of document.title
 * Better store: https://vuejs.org/v2/guide/state-management.html#Simple-State-Management-from-Scratch
 * Language switcher that shows correct status also when language is auto detected.